Baighasan/hnj_expense_tracker/README.md

 # Requirements

-Before executing the program run:
+Before running the program, type and enter this into the command line:
 ```
 $ pip install -r requirements.txt"
 ```
-This will install all the dependancies of this program so it can run
+This will install all the dependancies of this program so it can successfully run within your environment.